You’ve been looking for the awesome Indian chickpea dish Chana Masala forever, and now you have found it! Hooray! You shall not be disappointed.

 - Add the curry leaves if using and stir for a minute, then add the tomato puree.

-- Stir in the turmeric, chat masala, garam masala, half the salt, and half the fresh coriander.
-Cook over medium heat until the oil separates from the tomatoes.
-Add a bit of water if necessary.
+- Stir in the turmeric, optional chat masala, garam masala, half the salt, and half the fresh coriander.
+Cook over medium heat until the oil separates from the tomatoes and forms a light sheen on the surface.
+Add a bit of water if it is too thick and partially cover with a lid to limit sputtering.

 - Add the cooked chickpeas along with a 1/4 cup of the bean cooking liquid or water.
 Once it begins to simmer, turn the heat to low.
 Simmer 10-20 minutes, stirring occasionally.
 Add water if it gets too thick.
 You want the consistency to be just slightly thick.
 It should not be watery, and it should not be so thick that it is sticking to the bottom of the pot either.
 Taste, and adjust for salt.